osmosis-labs/osmosis-frontend/.github/pull_request_template.md

 v    Before smashing the submit button please review the checkboxes. v    If a checkbox is n/a - please still include it but + a little note why v    If your PR doesn't close an issue, that's OK!
-Just remove the Closes: #XXX line! v    If you are a member of the Osmosis org, please include a link to the relevant clickup task in your PR description!
+Just remove the Closes: #XXX line! v    If you are a member of the Osmosis org, please include a link to the relevant Linear task in your PR description!
 ☺ > > > > > > > > > > > > > > > > > > > > > > > > > > > > > > > > >  -->

 ## What is the purpose of the change